TanishqM1/noto/README.md

-# KnowBuddy – AI-Powered Learning Assistant
+# noto – AI-Powered Learning Assistant

 KnowBuddy is a full-stack web application designed to help students and independent learners understand and retain information more effectively.
 Users can upload documents or notes, ask AI-powered questions, generate quizzes and flashcards, and take structured notes — all within an integrated study environment.